Renting a Student Room in Amsterdam: not easy

 In addition, it is risky — if not outright foolish — to pay a deposit from abroad.
 You’re much better off arranging to arrive in Amsterdam one or two months before your target date than to wait till the last minute.

-Something else you should be aware of: There are strict rules regarding the legality of renting out a room in Amsterdam — and indeed throughout the Netherlands.
+Something else you should be aware of: There are strict rules regarding the legality of renting out a room, apartment, or house in Amsterdam — and indeed throughout the Netherlands.

 Many people here live in rented homes.
 A large percentage of these homes are in rent-controlled buildings owned by housing corporations.
 These renters qualify for such homes based on their income.